Josee14/Josee14/README.md

 ## 💼 Experience

 **Software Engineer**
-_Innova, Kilimani, Nairobi, Kenya_
+_Innova Limited, Kilimani, Nairobi, Kenya_
 June 2022 - Present

-- Developed an internal tool to facilitate team interaction with input data for the analytics core system.
 - Design and implement user interfaces for web applications using Angular.
 - Collaborate with backend developers to integrate frontend interfaces with server-side functionality.
 - Middleware to log information about requests and responses.